-(1837 Dresden - 1902 Munich) A shepherd gathers his flock before a snowstorm into a sheltered stable.
-A characteristic scene by Meißner, depicting animals with painterly detail and effectively rendering a winter landscape.
-Meißner, who studied at the Dresden Academy under Robert Kummer and settled in Munich in 1870, created a large series of comparable winter pastoral scenes.
+(1837 Dresden – 1902 Munich) A shepherd gathers his flock into a sheltered stable before a snowstorm.
+A characteristic scene by Meißner, depicting animals with painterly detail and effectively conveying a winter landscape.
+Meißner, who studied at the Dresden Academy under Robert Kummer and settled in Munich from 1870, created a large series of comparable winter shepherd scenes.
 He is considered one of the leading masters of Munich animal painting alongside Anton Braith, Otto Gebler, and Heinrich von Zügel.
-In 1875, the Dresden Picture Gallery acquired a winter pastoral scene.
-Oil on canvas; signed and inscribed: Munich.
+In 1875, the Dresden Picture Gallery acquired a winter shepherd scene.
+Oil on canvas; signed and location indicated: Munich.
 80 cm x 120 cm.
-Framed.
-See Bötticher, vol. II/1, p.
-6 ff.; Thieme-Becker, vol. XXIV, p.
+In a frame.
+See Bötticher, Vol. II/1, p.
+6 ff.; Thieme-Becker, Vol. XXIV, p.
 346.

 A.U.
 Khaustovich